 5 star tale of motherhood.

-Praise for “The Applause of Others”
+“The Applause of Others”

 Corinne Duyvis’s ‘The Applause of Others’ has a real sense of place–the canals of Amsterdam.
 The story also brings together a rather narcissistic and self-centered eel and the young woman who encounters him.
 Mix in an authorial viewpoint of someone very familiar with the culture and ethos of the city, and the story shows how some of the stories use the topic [of the anthology] as a springboard rather than a straitjacket.